hagbardc23/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ```bash
 az account show --query "{ subscription_id: id }"
 ```
 4. For easy of management of all resources beiing created by Terraform we enforces tagging for all resources of a resource group utilizing security policy in Azure.
-You can enforce additinally a similar rule for resource groups too, just use another rule document `azurepolicy.rules-rg.json` instead.
+You can enforce additionally a similar rule for resource groups too, just use another rule document `azurepolicy.rules-rg.json` instead.
 ```bash
 az policy definition create --name tagging-policy --display-name "Enforces a tag on resource" --description "Enforces existence of a tag on resources." --rules .\azurepolicy.rules.json --mode Indexed --metadata category=Tags